Spring Facts

 This centuries-old tradition bids farewell to winter and welcomes spring.[16]

-• Groundhog Day predicts spring
+• Groundhog Day has pagan roots

-According to tradition, if a groundhog does not see his shadow after emerging from his burrow on Groundhog Day (February 2), spring will come early; if he sees his shadow, winter will last for 6 more weeks.
-The day has its roots in the Neolithic Celtic festival of Imbolc, which marks a seasonal turning point and also involved animal prognostication.[15]
+The day has its roots in the Neolithic Celtic festival of Imbolc, which marks a seasonal turning point and also involved animal prognostication.[16]

 • Interesting Persephone Fact